-A Self-Clearing Permit is required for ALL ACTIVITIES on WMAs.
+A Self-Clearing Permit is required for ALL ACTIVITIES on LDWF administered lands including wildlife refuges, wildlife management areas (WMAs) and wildlife conservation areas (WCAs), EXCEPT for Rockefeller and Marsh Island Wildlife Refuges.
 The Self-Clearing Permit consists of two portions: Check In and Check Out.

-All persons must obtain a WMA Self-Clearing Permit from a Self-Clearing Permit Station or check in/out electronically through the LDWF Self-Clearing Permit app/Internet Web portal.
-If checking in through a Self-Clearing Permit Station checkin portion must be completed and put in a permit box before each day's activity on the day of the activity.
+All persons must obtain a Self-Clearing Permit from a Self-Clearing Permit Station or check in/out electronically through the LDWF Self-Clearing Permit app/Internet Web portal.
+If checking in through a Self-Clearing Permit Station check-in portion must be completed and put in a permit box before each day's activity on the day of the activity.
 Users may check in one day in advance of use.

-- The check-out portion must be carried by each person while on the WMA and must be completed and put in a permit box immediately upon exiting the WMA - Self-Clearing Permits are not required of fishers and boaters who enter a WMA via watercraft from outside the WMA, provided they do not get out of the watercraft and onto WMA property. - Self-Clearing Permits are not required for motorists traveling through the WMA provided that the most direct route is taken and no activities or stops take place.
+- The check-out portion must be carried by each person while on the LDWF-administered land and must be completed and put in a permit box immediately upon exiting the LDWF-administered land. - Self-Clearing Permits are not required of fishers and boaters who enter a WMA via watercraft from outside the WMA, provided they do not get out of the watercraft and onto WMA property. - Self-Clearing Permits are not required for motorists/boaters traveling through the LDWF-administered land provided that the most direct route is taken and no activities or stops take place.